madeofpendletonwool/PinePods/completed_todos.md

 - [] People Table with background jobs to update people found in podcasts
 - [] Subscribe to people
-- [] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
 - [] Add loading spinner when adding podcast via people page
 - [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
 - [] Android play/pause episode metadata
+- [] Stop issues with timeouts on occation with mobile apps
 - [] Finalize loading states so you don't see login page when you are already authenticated
 - [] Make virtual lines work for saved queue, downloads, local downloads, and history
+- [] Dynamically adjusting buttons on episode page

 done but needs testing